Custom operators#

 Description of what the operator does

-Dictionary for each input and output pin, which includes the name, a list of supported types, a description, and whether it is optional and/or ellipsis (meaning that the specification is valid for pins going from pin number x to infinity)
+Dictionary for each input and output pin.
+This dictionary includes the name, a list of supported types, a description, and whether it is optional and/or ellipsis (meaning that the specification is valid for pins going from pin number x to infinity)

 List for operator properties, including name to use in the documentation and code generation and the operator category.
 The optional